 The strategy includes performance targets for each of the primary port emissions sources, including ocean-going vessels, harbour vessels, cargo-handling equipment, container trucks, locomotives and port administrative operations.

-The strategy was established in 2007, and updated in 2013.
 We published our first progress report on the 2013 Northwest Ports Clean Air Strategy objectives in 2014.
 Implementation reports are published annually.

 Northwest Ports Clean Air Strategy [PDF]